marcelpetersen/mobil/pages/summit.md

     show_meetups: false
   - image: "/uploads/2019/05/14/WMS18_26@2x.jpg"
     title: Expo
-    content: Take the chance and get into direct discussions with the hand selected and high-level guests.
+    content: Take the chance and get into direct discussions with hand-selected and high-level guests.
     icon: ''
     sub_title: ''
     show_meetups: false
   - title: Technology Playground
-    content: Guests will be inspired by new technology and and are able to try it out.
+    content: Guests will be inspired by new technology and are able to try it out.
     image: "/uploads/2019/05/14/WMS18_54@2x.jpg"
     icon: ''